Heather Colache, Director of Tourism

 return to top

 Day 1 Morning: For some of us, the day doesn’t begin without our morning workout.
-And the Boardwalk is the perfect place to flex those muscles and work up some sweat.
+The Boardwalk is the perfect place to flex those muscles and work up a sweat.
 From 6 a.m. to 10 a.m.
-(12 p.m. during the winter) bicycling is the way to go on the Boardwalk.
+(12 p.m. during the winter) bicycling is the way to go on the Atlantic City Boardwalk.
 It may not be the Tour de France, but with more than four miles of boards to ride, it certainly can get the job done.
 The Boardwalk is also where joggers go to get in their run, and they come from far and wide.
-It’s even the location of a yearly marathon in October.
+It has become the location of many marathons and yearly races.

 Day 1 Afternoon: It may be a sunbather’s paradise and one of the top East Coast beaches, but the Atlantic City beach is also where you’ll find plenty of athletes and competitive opportunities.
 Have a ball with a game of handball or volleyball, there are even several volleyball tournaments that take place throughout the summer.
 The beautiful Atlantic Ocean offers an awesome opportunity to catch some waves, learn to surf, or even practice your breaststroke.
 And for those runners who’ve caught the barefoot running bug, can you think of a better place to get some sand between your toes?

-Day 2 Evening: From Scales and Back Bay Ale House in Historic Gardner’s Basin, which feature casual bay-side dining to the Chart House at Golden Nugget Atlantic City, in Atlantic City you can dine in style and among the elements at the same time.
+Day 2 Evening: From Fishheads (food trucks) and Back Bay Ale House in Historic Gardner’s Basin, which feature casual bay-side dining to the Chart House at Golden Nugget Atlantic City, dining in style in Atlantic City’s Marina District, there are a plethora of options to choose from.
 The Boardwalk has numerous places you can stop and get a bite to eat and people watch all at the same time – Bungalow Beach Bar which has a cool, hip beach-vibe.
 Another great casual seaside spot to grab a bite is Wonder Bar, overlooking the water.

 return to top